jakeYeager/public-quakeworks-flux/project/findings/readme.md

 - A combination of [visual](../tests/unscaled-overlay.md) and [statistical](../tests/standard-deviation-months.md) tests were used to compare the two types of data.
 #### Extensions
 - An extended test was created to determine if possible [aftershock skewing](../extension/m4-anomaly.md) had occurred.
-- Another extended test was created to detail the [regional activity](../extension/by-hour.md) respective to the [global results](../tests/scaled-hour-graphs.md).
+- An extended test was created to detail the [regional activity](../extension/by-hour.md) respective to the [global results](../tests/scaled-hour-graphs.md).
+- An extended [depth test](../extension/by-depth.md) illustrated that the distribution of event depths by time of year.

 ## Results
 ### Supported Claims